jack-thomas/recipes.jackthomas.io/_drafts/treacle-tart.md

 #### 2023-09-09

 I (Jack) made this today for Danielle Aase's wedding shower.
 It's a very flexible recipe, and recipes online vary quite considerably.
 Basically, whatever you have will be fine.
+I also wonder if you could make this as individual tartlets (a la [Canadian Butter Tarts](/canadian-butter-tart.html)) to make these easier to serve.